 Basically, fluoride helps to reverse the processes of decay in tooth enamel.
 As acid eats away enamel, minerals like calcium are lost.
 Your saliva helps to restore these in a process called remineralization.
 When fluoride is included in this process, it combines with other minerals to form an ultra-hard compound called fluoroapatite within the enamel.
 This helps teeth be more resistant to decay, and even acts to reverse early decay.

 Your tooth enamel cannot be replaced, but fortifying it with fluoride is the next best thing.
 At Drs.
-Timothy Ross & Susan Chmiel, we offer fluoride treatments at the end of every routine cleaning.
+Susan Chmiel & Rachel Bohn, we offer fluoride treatments at the end of every routine cleaning.
 The concentrated dose administered by Drs.
 Susan Chmiel will help to bolster your teeth’s defences even more than using a fluoride toothpaste or other over-the-counter product.

 To learn more about fluoride treatment and the benefits of fluoride, please call our dental office here in Franklin, WI, today.